cnobile2012/restycodes/README.md

 getCodeStatus(code) -- A module function that creates a tuple of the code and status text.

-RestyCodes.getStatus(**kwargs) -- Returns a tuple cantaining the status code and the status description. eg. (200, "OK")
+RestyCodes.getStatus(**kwargs) -- Returns a tuple containing the status code and the status description. eg. (200, "OK")

-RestyCodes.setConditions(**kwargs) -- A convience method that sets the argument kwargs in a copy of RESTYARGS.
-The returned kwargs are sutable for passing into RestyCodes.getStatus(**kwargs).
+RestyCodes.setConditions(**kwargs) -- A convenience method that sets the argument kwargs in a copy of RESTYARGS.
+The returned kwargs are suitable for passing into RestyCodes.getStatus(**kwargs).

 --------------------------------------------------------------------------------